heatherlii/heatherlii.github.io/product_design.md

 <h3>Keychains</h3>
 <p>Put pictures of final products and maybe sketches?
 Short description of projects and process (very similar).<p>
+<p>The laser engraved pieces were created for Communications (technology and visualization) courses.
+To create the designs and svg files, I used Adobe Illustrator and SolveSpace.
+TALK MORE IN DEPTH ABOUT THE PROCESS.
+MENTION THAT THEY WERE FOR DIFFERENT SCHOOL PROJECTS???
+(HIGH SCHOOL & UNI)</p>
 <div class="box alt">
 	<div class="row 50% uniform">
 		<div class="4u"><span class="image fit"><img src="{% link assets/images/krump.png %}" alt="" /></span></div>